 The barista showed me a new bottle of milk, that will be in the permanent selection.
 The milk is a blend of rice, hazelnuts, and cashew.
 I immediately check the values.
 Darn!
 For 100 ml 4,4 carbs.
 Fat only 1,5.

 I tried it anyway (a small amount because I am in keto but I am also curious!).
 Alone, without coffee or anything, is very tasty and I loved the nuts aftertaste.
 Really pleasant milk.
 Then I mixed a small amount with an espresso shot and the taste disappeared.
 To feel the taste you must have a big splash in your coffee, 100 ml is not enough.
-The verdict is, according to my humble opinion, this milk is not worthy.
+The verdict is, according to my humble opinion, this milk is not worth.

 In cold drinks, you can add ice cubes.
 Syrup and splash of heavy cream and milk are optional.